-- FVSU will not attempt to interfere with the ability of license-holders to lawfully carry concealed handguns on campus.
-However, FVSU Police will investigate and enforce policy with regards to any party that is suspected of or is in violation of possessing, using or transporting dangerous weapons as it relates this policy, university/USG policies and/or state law. - Only law enforcement personnel will be responsible for enforcement. - Violation of this policy may result in criminal penalties based on the police investigation and may constitute violation of the Student Code of Conduct and personnel policies.
-It is a felony for non-licensed person(s) to carry a gun on campus.
+- FVSU will not attempt to interfere with the ability of lawful weapons carriers to lawfully carry concealed handguns on campus.
+However, FVSU Police will investigate and enforce policy with regards to any party that is suspected of or is in violation of possessing, using, or transporting dangerous weapons as it relates this policy, university/USG policies and/or state law. - Only law enforcement personnel will be responsible for enforcement. - Violation of this policy may result in criminal penalties based on the police investigation and may constitute violation of the Student Code of Conduct and personnel policies.